-While most people head to Koh Mook mainly for its top attraction, the stunning Emerald Cave through which you can Kayak or swim to arrive at a beach, Ko Mook is perfect to have a slice of Thailand without tourists crowds that you can enjoy by spending a few days.
+While most people head to Koh Mook mainly for its top attraction, the stunning Emerald Cave, through which you can Kayak or swim to arrive at a beach, Ko Mook is perfect to have a slice of Thailand without tourists crowds you can enjoy spending a few days.

-Just a short boat ride away from the popular Phuket lies one of the stunning hidden gems in Thailand.
+Just a short boat ride from the famous Phuket lies one of the stunning hidden gems in Thailand.

 You can explore both Koh Yao Noi and the other Koh Yao Yai on the same day if you are short on time, but I highly recommend you spending at least a few days indulging all the things these tiny hamlets have to offer.